 Step 3: After filling up the required information click on the Next Step button to proceed to on the next step.
 Which will land you on the final page and asking you to click on the “Add site” option to complete the process.

-How SEO impacts on creating a Subdomain?
+How does SEO impact creating a Subdomain?

 Creating a WordPress Subdomain is not just enough but you need to also consider its SEO.
 No doubt, a subdomain is treated as an entirely separate website from the parent domain.
 Due to this some user’s main concern is that the Parent domain will not share the domain authority with the subdomain.